private-attribution/draft/README.md

 ## Local Dev

-`draft` provides a fully functional local development setup, to work on both the frontend web interface, as well as the sidecar.
+`draft` provides a fully functional local development setup to work on both the frontend web interface and the sidecar.

 ### Running local development